saikrishna345/Order-managementsystem/README.md

 * Once application is Opened home page is Register

+* check the three servers(node,angular,json-server) are running fine

 * Register as user

 * Once registeration is done it will redirect to login page